kthr/Eidomatica/README.md

 mkdir build
 cd build
 ```
-Finally install the library to your local Mathematica applications directory
+Finally install the package to your local Mathematica applications directory
 with
 ```bash
 cmake ..